How I was Conned by the “Fake German Heiress” | Wealthsimple

 The morning we were supposed to leave — a videographer, a personal trainer, Anna Delvey, me — the flights hadn't been booked.
 I just figured Anna didn't care about booking in advance to get a good rate on the flights because money wasn't a concern for her.
 That was May 12.
 Anna could be aloof and I had come to inhabit this involuntary role as the Anna whisperer.
 It was so second nature for me to be the planner that I didn't think it was unusual.

 I started texting flight options and she texted back.
-"I'm in meetings and I keep being interrupted, can you help finalize the flight booking?”
+"I'm in meetings and I keep being interrupted, can you help finalise the flight booking?”
 She said.

 Of course I was happy to help.
 I said, "Sure, with what card?"